Learn how to get rid of coyotes for your safety and know how you can make a profit off of it or use it for winter survival.

 This is where you’ll insert your trap, so make sure it’s wide enough.
 (His trap of choice is a Duke 4×4).
 Leave some loose dirt over the top of the hole.

-5. Sprinkle antifreeze over the hole.
+5. Sprinkle Antifreeze Over the Hole

 A little bit of antifreeze will keep the dirt and trap from freezing in cold temperatures.

-6. Hammer your stake into the trap bed
+6. Hammer Your Stake into the Trap Bed

 This will hold your trap tight into the ground.
 If the dirt is soft enough, it should go into the ground pretty easily.

 Wedge your trap into the hole, then add more loose dirt to make sure it’s secure.
 Add a sheet of crumpled wax paper to the top of the trap, then slowly sift more dirt onto the top.

-8. Add bait and lure.
+8. Add Bait and Lure

 Lastly, add your bait and lure of choice to your trap.
-In the video, Gonzo sprinkles fox urine as a lure on a nearby plant, and then he sticks a small flower into the hole for bait.
+In the video, Gonzo sprinkles fox urine as a lure on a nearby shrubbery, and then he sticks a small flower into the hole for bait.

 And there you have it!
 Your trap is set.
 Be sure to check out Gonzo’s video to see the full tutorial and to hear more of his expert trapping advice.

-In the articles below, outdoor expert and writer Jared Premo explains the ins and outs of trapping coyotes.
+In the articles below, outdoor expert and writer Jared Premo explain the ins and outs of trapping coyotes.
 Check out this post to learn more, and be sure to post your own trapping tips in the comment section below.

-Basics of Coyote Trapping – Trapping 101
+Basics of Coyote Trapping – Trapping Coyotes 101

 Trapping is a good way for kids to explore the outdoors, learn about animals, their habits and habitats.
-For some people the desire to trap never fades as years pass.
-For other the desire to trap doesn’t come until later in life.
+For some people, the desire to trap never fades even as the years pass.

 This will cover the most popular species trappers’ target.
 The basics of trapping will also cover methods experiences trappers use to trap them.

-Beavers and Muskrats:
+1. Beavers and Muskrats

 Two of the most popular species trappers pursue are beavers and muskrats.
-Experienced trappers tend to trap beavers and muskrats in the winter, but for a beginner; trapping these species may be easier to trap in the spring and fall.
+Experienced trappers tend to trap beavers and muskrats in the winter.
+But for a beginner, trapping these species may be easier to trap in the spring and fall.